vismantic-ohtuprojekti/qualipy/docs/multiple_salient_regions.rst

 .. image:: images/multiple_salient_regions.jpg

-Saliency map is binarised using threshold which is counted for individually for each image.
-In threshold calculation weighted average of 3/4 of biggest rounded saliency values are used.
-After image is binarized all solid regions.
+The saliency map is binarized using a threshold which is calculated individually for each image as the weighted average of 3/4 of the biggest saliency values.
-All regions and their sizes are calculated.
-After this prediction is constructed by dividing sum of all regions by the area of the largest region.
-This result is then raised to the power of two.
-From this 1 is substracted and this is the final prediction.
-This way if saliency map contains some small separate areas whole image is not considered to have multiple saliency regions.
+Using this threshold, the image is binarized into solid regions.
+All regions and their sizes are calculated using OpenCV's contour detection.
+The actual prediction is constructed by dividing the sum of of the areas of all the regions by the area of the largest region and squaring the result.
+This way if the saliency map contains some small independent areas, the whole image is not considered to have multiple salient regions.

-Example of image which contains multiple saliency regions:
+Example of an image which contains multiple salient regions:

 Saliency map

 .. image:: images/saliency_map_for_multiple_saliency_regions.png
+   :width: 500px

 Binarized saliency map

 .. image:: images/binarized_saliency_map_for_multiple_saliency_regions.png
+   :width: 500px

-For this image limit which was used for binarization was 92.65 and given prediction was 1.0
+For this image, the limit which was used for binarization was 92.65 and the given prediction was 1.0.

-Example of image which doesn't contain multiple saliency regions
+Example of an image which doesn't contain multiple salient regions:

 Saliency map

 .. image:: images/saliency_map_of_one_saliency_region.png
+   :width: 500px

 Binarized saliency map

 .. image:: images/binarized_saliency_map_of_non_multiple_saliency_regions.png
+   :width: 500px

-For this image limit which was used for binarization was 113.25 and given predection was 0.31
+For this image, the limit which was used for binarization was 113.25 and the given prediction was 0.31

-When using multiple saliency regions filter threshold of 0.5 was tested to be the best one.
+During testing of the filter, a threshold value of 0.5 was found to be best suited in practice.